zachbhancock/sandwrm/README.md

 ## Riding the sandwrm

 The beauty of the **sandwrm** is it needs but a single function, though it does require a tiny bit of data preparation on your part.
-You will need to supply two matricies: a genetic and a geographic distance.
+You will need to supply two matrices: a genetic and a geographic distance.
 If you have coordinates for each individual, you can create a geographic distance matrix like this:

 ```r
 library(fields)